valsamovich/java/README.md

 **Annotations**, a form of metadata, provide data about a program that is not part of the program itself.
 Annotations have no direct effect on the operation of the code they annotate.

  - **Information for the compiler** — Annotations can be used by the compiler to detect errors or suppress warnings.
- - **Compile-time and deployment-time processing** — Software tools can process annotation information to generate code, XML files, and so forth.
+ - **Compile-time and deployment-time processing** — Software tools can process annotation to generate code or XML files.
  - **Runtime processing** — Some annotations are available to be examined at runtime.

 	// The at sign character (@) indicates to the compiler that what follows is an annotation
  	@Override

 Keywords